KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

     ![Result of query with SUBSTR() function wrapped around LISTAGG function](images/3038282316.png)

 We can send this initial report to the marketing team and see if they want us to extract the additional email addresses for them.
-Fortunately, Autonomous Data Warehouse has the tools to do this and we will explore one of those tools in the next section,
+Fortunately, Autonomous Data Warehouse has the tools to do this and we will explore one of those tools in the next section.

 ### Recap